ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 </center>
 </figure>

-We see that is seems to be distributed in **something like a bell-curve but with a long right tail**.
+We see that this seems to be distributed in **something like a bell-curve but with a long right tail**.
 We see that **on average, around 2% of all student seating pairs receive the same exam score when there is no cheating going on**.

 # During the Exam
 ---